 As said, try to get to Damnoen Saduak Floating Market by car, either rent a car or hire a private van.
 It will take around one hour to get to Damnoen Saduak Floating Market from Bangkok, especially if you leave early as recommended.

 Alternatives are booking a group tour, which in my opinion, you don’t necessarily have to.
 What most people do is getting the bus from Southern Bus Terminal in Bangkok to Damnoen Saduak.
 The only downside is that the earliest bus leaves at six o’clock in the morning and the bus ride will take around two and a half hour, meaning that you will be at Damnoen Saduak Floating Market when the market already starts getting crowded.
 My advice: get your own transport or sleep near Damnoen Saduak Floating Market the day before.

 Damnoen Saduak Floating Market is still a great place to visit during your trip to Thailand.
 Exploring the market while sitting in a small boat is a great experience.
-Yes, the authentic goods that used the be sold here made its room for souvenirs, but keep in mind that the people have to adapt themselves in order to make a living.
-And although the vendors can be a bit pushy, a simple ‘no’ and a smile is something everyone understands.
+Yes, the authentic goods that used the be sold here made its room for souvenirs, but keep in mind that the people have to adapt themselves to the visitors in order to make a living.
+And although the vendors can be a bit pushy compared to other floating markets in Thailand, a simple ‘no’ and a smile is something everyone understands.
 Make sure to visit Damnoen Saduak Floating Market as early as possible to avoid the crowds and the toxic fumes.
 And while you are there, you might find some cool souvenir you won’t find anywhere else in Thailand.

 I recommend visiting Amphawa Floating Market after Damnoen Saduak Floating Market.
 Amphawa Floating Market offers a huge variety of food, so make sure you visit the market while hungry!